reverentgeek/blog/src/site/presentations.md

 In this talk, I want to share with you techniques to improve your note-taking system.
 You will walk away with the tools and resources you need to radically transform and improve the way you learn, process information, and communicate ideas!

-## Drawing: How to be a Superhuman Communicator
+## Visual Storytelling: How to be a Superhuman Communicator

 Who says communication has to be dry, dull, and boring?
 Simple, hand-drawn illustrations are a compelling and fun way to engage, inform, and win your audience of readers and viewers!